All Episodes

 This is an excellent example of pushback.

-This is an excellent example of how that such a one-sided story can be countered with the truth.
+This is an excellent example of how such a one-sided story can be countered with the truth.

-And the truth is that the Democrat Party lost, they haven't done anything to change why they lost.
+And the truth is that the Democrat Party lost.

-So while the left is losing, and while they are imploding, and while they can't win elections, the news media is filled with stories designed to make you think that everybody who voted for Trump regrets it.
+So while the left is losing and while they are imploding and while they can't win elections, the news media is filled with stories designed to make you think that everybody who voted for Trump regrets it.

 And if they had to do it over again, they would have voted for Hillary.